FranBlake89/APIS/API_trip/README.md

 # Bike Trip API

 ## Description:
 This project serves as the foundation for the WEB422 course, focusing on loading sample data into MongoDB Atlas and creating a Web API.
 The provided code guides users through setting up a server, connecting to MongoDB, and defining essential routes for interacting with the data.

+Additionally, this project is intricately connected to the Trip Bikes Interface, showcasing proficiency not only in frontend but also in backend development.
+It reflects a holistic understanding of web development, where skills in data manipulation, server setup, and API creation converge to create a well-rounded foundation

 ## Objectives:
-- Load sample data into MongoDB Atlas for the WEB422 course.
+- Load sample data into MongoDB Atlas.
 - Build and publish a Web API to interact with the loaded data.
 - Implement routes for creating, retrieving, updating, and deleting trip records.